 If you’re in Singapore for a few hours, take advantage of Changi Airport’s complimentary tours around the city.
 They take in sites such as the Merlion, the Esplanade and the towering Marina Bay Sands.

-Movie theatres in terminals 2 and 3 screen new releases, kids’ films and classics on an ever-changing schedule free of charge, 24 hours a day.
+Movie theatres in terminal 3 screen new releases, kids’ films and classics on an ever-changing schedule free of charge, 24 hours a day.

 Changi Airport proudly proclaims the Butterfly Garden to be the world’s first butterfly habitat in an airport.
 We would add that it has to be the world’s only butterfly habitat in an airport (prove us wrong).
 The steamy tropical garden is full of lush flowering plants, a six-metre waterfall and about 1000 beautiful butterflies.

 Another unlikely nature-related exhibit at Changi Airport is the Cactus Garden, where visitors can explore a landscape of succulents from the deserts of the Americas, Africa and Asia – more than 100 of them.

 Pack a swimsuit into your hand luggage so you can practice strokes in the rooftop pool as you watch the planes landing and taking off.
 The Aerotel Airport Transit Hotel in Terminal 1 also has a poolside bar and spa, for your holiday-extending pleasure.

 Break up a long-haul flight at one of Changi’s paid lounges.
 Let nimble fingers ease the tension of an eight-hour flight.

 Changi has free-to-use rest areas all over its three terminals.
 Stretch out full length for a snooze between flights.